getrobertajob/Game-Job_Title_Generator/README.md

 3) The other as a type of job like "Doctor" or "Zoo Keeper".
 4) It picks a random location of each list and saves that to a variable.
 5) Then displays the results to the user as a combo Job Title like "Drunk Doctor".
+6) Results are presented in the command prompt.
-6) Finally it prompts the user to pick a new job title.
+7) Finally it prompts the user to pick a new job title.
-7) Or to accept results.
+8) Or to accept results.